nixworks/public/news/2017/10/6/index.md

 ##### Tropical Storm Nate
 ### [Tropical Storm Nate heads for the Gulf Coast of the United States after causing dozens of deaths in Central America and severe flooding in the Nicaraguan town of Rivas. ](/news/2017/10/6/tropical-storm-nate-heads-for-the-gulf-coast-of-the-united-states-after-causing-dozens-of-deaths-in-central-america-and-severe-flooding-in-t.md)
-_Context: Rivas, Central America, Tropical Storm Nate, Nicaragua, U.S., Gulf Coast_
+_Context: Gulf Coast, Tropical Storm Nate, Rivas, Nicaragua, U.S., Central America_

 ##### Mexican
 ### [A Mexican military Bell 412 model helicopter crashes northeast of the town of El Salto in the mountainous state of Durango, seriously injuring one military member aboard and likely killing seven others. ](/news/2017/10/6/a-mexican-military-bell-412-model-helicopter-crashes-northeast-of-the-town-of-el-salto-in-the-mountainous-state-of-durango-seriously-injuri.md)